 The course deals with the theory and the methodology aimed at measuring and analyzing poverty, inequality and well-being.
 Composite indicators construction and use will be also discussed.
 The textbooks will be announced at the beginning of classes

-SDGs: 1,3,4,5,8,10
+The SDGs covered in the course are: 1,3,4,5,8,10

 Microeconometrics